 Union Settlement Association

-Union Settlement, located in East Harlem, offers comprehensive GED classes for all ages and levels.
+Union Settlement, located in East Harlem, offers comprehensive HSE classes for all ages and levels.
 Students are assessed individually, with classes designed around their abilities.

 Brooklyn Public Library